SUMIT9370/ChatAi/README.md

 - **Change fonts/background:** Edit `App.tsx` for font selection and background image.
 - **Edit About page:** Update `components/AboutPage.tsx` for developer info or technologies.
 - **Add new AI models:** Update model name in `App.tsx` where `GoogleGenAI` is initialized.

-## About the Developer

-Created by [Sumit Patil](https://www.linkedin.com/in/sumit-patil-582877240/), a web developer and AI enthusiast.
-More info and links on the About page of the app!

 ---